KhartesViewer/khartes/README.md

 ## General workflow

-As the programmer, I am very familiar with how khartes works internally.
+As the programmer of khartes, I am very familiar with how it works internally.
 However,
 I only have a few hours experience as a user of the software.
 The advice that follows is based on this